Back to Blog

 • Instant access for investors

-And here’s the kicker - investors love it.
-Because it didn’t feel like “PMC software.”
-It felt like their data, clearly organized by a company that was actually in control of its operations.
+Their operational system became a client-facing product.
+Investors loved it because it didn't feel like "PMC software."
+It felt like their data, clearly organized by a company that was actually in control.

 This group adds units in bulk, hundreds at a time, across multiple states.
+Their PMS was never designed for that level of geographic and operational complexity.

-It handled it without flinching.
+But Monday handled it without flinching:

 • One centralized operations team